gargargar/udphp/readme.md

 some clarification:

-**uuid** is your unique uuid, it's must be same on 2 sides for connection establishment, just generate some for distint your connection pair, you can use https://www.uuidgenerator.net/
+**uuid** is your unique uuid, it must be same on 2 sides for connection establishment, just generate some for distint your connection pair, you can use https://www.uuidgenerator.net/

 use **-1** for distinct request from first client, and **-2** for second one.

-each connection attempt takes 4-6 seconds, and multiplying attemps (-n) to 4-6 you have approximate maximum connection time.
+each connection attempt takes 4-6 seconds, and multiplying attempts (-n) to 4-6 you have approximate maximum connection time.

-**bombardment** is experimental mode for breaking througth some specific [Endpoint-Dependent Mapping](https://www.ietf.org/rfc/rfc5128.txt) NAT servers, udphp-client not just connect to specific port, but to range of ports [port - bombardment, port + bombardment]
+**bombardment** is experimental mode for breaking through some specific [Endpoint-Dependent Mapping](https://www.ietf.org/rfc/rfc5128.txt) NAT servers, udphp-client not just connect to specific port, but to range of ports [port - bombardment, port + bombardment]

 ---
 ## udphp-server command arguments: